 - 2. Roster Size Minimum and Maximum: Unless otherwise approved by the PPBA, all team rosters must have a minimum of 12 players including Super Subs, Multiple Team and Playing Down players and may have a maximum of 18 players including Super Subs, Multiple Team and Playing Down players. - 3.
 Approval of Rosters by PPBA and Distribution to Organizations: The submitted rosters will be reviewed, and if acceptable, approved by a person authorized by the PPBA.
 The PPBA will distribute rosters to each participating organization for distribution to their respective teams. - 4.
 Changes to Rosters: After the date for final roster submission, no player may be added to a team roster without the prior written approval of the PPBA, unless being left of was a clerical error.
 The error shall be proven by production of a registration form, proof of payment, or the scorebook indicating that the player has been or could have been playing prior to the final roster due date. - 5.
 Pre-Game Lineup Card Submission & Scorebook Recordkeeping Required: Before each game the head coaches must exchange completed batting order/line up cards.
 Each team must also maintain and present an official season score book.
 Each lineup card and the score book must contain the information required under these rules.
-The umpire shall disqualify any player for whom the head coach refuses to provide the first and last name, date of birth and uniform number.

-- 6. Players must be on the Roster and in Uniform: Only players listed on the PPBA approved roster shall be permitted to play.
-All players should be in uniform.
-However, no player can be disqualified in a tournament game for being out of uniform or, if a Super Sub, the jersey of that player's original team.
-Any player who fails to be wearing a team jersey in a tournament game shall be assessed an out the first time (and only the first time) he or she comes to bat. - 7.
+The umpire shall disqualify any player for whom the head coach refuses to provide the first and last name, date of birth and uniform number. - 6.
+Players must be on the Roster and in Uniform: Only players listed on the PPBA approved roster and in uniform shall be permitted to play.
+The uniform number must be printed on the uniform shirt.
+No team shall have players wearing the same number.
+Except for Super Subs when more than one player is identified by the same number, the umpire shall disqualify all but one of such players after consulting that team's roster and scorebook to determine who wore that number first. - 7.
 Overage Players Barred: No overage player will be permitted on a team roster except if in accordance with these rules.
 An unapproved over-age player shall be banned for further play in the PPBA and the PPBA shall have the right and authority to determine if there is any culpability by the player's coach(es) and what, if any, action should be taken against the coach(es).
 Games in which an unapproved overage player played shall be forfeited where applicable.